 What drives the daily price?

 My hypothesis is that price does not necessarily motivate the customers.
 The range is pretty small, so while dog-sitting is expensive for the customer, the potential savings for a ‘budget’ dog sitter aren’t enormous.
-Of these 96 sitters, 72 charged $20-$30 a day.
+Of these 96 sitters, 72 between 20 and 30 dollars per day.

-My theory is that dog people are primarily concerned with someone who will love their pet and keep them safe, fed, and well snuggled.
+My theory is that dog owners are primarily concerned with finding someone who will love their pet and keep them safe, fed, and well snuggled.
 Given this, I guessed that good sitters could increase their rates to the high end as soon as they have a steady client base.

-When I signed up, the website recommended $25/day to start, so I started with $20/day.
+When I signed up, the website recommended 25 dollars per day, so I started with 20 per day.
 I increased my rates when I realized how much the website keeps, and I thought under-pricing myself might make me look undesirable - after all, I’m offering a premium care package with frequent walks and full couch/bed privileges.

 And no matter how I slice these data, I cannot find an association between reviews/repeats and price.
 Note that I jittered all of the scatterplots so you can more clearly see the distribution of the data.